Continue reading on DataGuidance with:

 However, as aforementioned, the Pro Consumer Law, granted enforcement power to SERNAC, who may start class actions to protect the consumer collective or diffuse interest, in order to compensate consumers whose personal data have been violated.

-In addition, to the circulars detailed in section above on key acts, regulations, directives, and bills, SERNAC has issued notices regarding the use of cookies and reports on dark patterns, emphasising its intention to protect consumers' personal data.
+In addition, to the circulars detailed in the section above on key acts, regulations, directives, and bills, SERNAC has issued notices regarding the use of cookies and reports on dark patterns, emphasizing its intention to protect consumers' personal data.

 1.3.
 Case law